 She believes the success of the program comes from the way the organization listens to clients and puts their needs first.
 “Everyone is a unique person with unique needs,” Kim says. “every person has their own individual needs, which we do our best to meet.”

 Although Phoenix is currently at capacity, staff — and residents — agree that the model works and that it could be expanded.
 “We have something here that is special, anyone can benefit from what is offered.

-Kim has been with Phoenix since 2001.
+Kim has been with the organization since 2001.